Student Leadership & Involvement

 Why Join?

-The Memphis fraternity/sorority community is built on strong academic standards.
+The UofM Fraternity and Sorority Life (FSL) is built on strong academic standards.
 Members expect a lot of themselves and each other.
 Chapters provide a number of resources to support members in their academics:

 • Group study sessions